VATSIM-UK/uk-controller-api/docs/guides/StandAllocation.md

 It will allocate any stands of type `CARGO`.

+### Airline Callsign

+This rule takes the callsign slug (the bit after the airline code in the callsign), along with the airline for the given flight.

+It then allocates any stands assigned to that airline which have a specified callsign that matches.
+These matches are exact matches only.
+For partial matches, see below.

 ### Airline Callsign Slug

 This rule takes the callsign slug (the bit after the airline code in the callsign), along with the airline for the given flight.